nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Examples:
-* `list buyer`, lists all Buyer contacts and all the orders from each buyer.
+* `list buyer`, lists all Buyer contacts with their orders.
-* `list deliverer`, lists all Deliverer contacts and all the taken by each deliverer.
+* `list deliverer`, lists all Deliverer contacts.
-* `list supplier`, lists all Supplier contacts and all the pets that each supplier has on sale.
+* `list supplier`, lists all Supplier contacts with their pets.
 * `list all`, lists all Buyer, Deliverer, Supplier contacts and their respective pets and orders details.
 * `list order`, lists all Orders.
 * `list pet`, lists all Pets.
-* `list`, list all the items in the current list.

 [Go back to [Table of Contents](#table-of-contents)] [Go back to [Commands](#commands)]